 Rogers is all about the after-effect, even when it comes to her eating habits.
 She focuses on what will make her feel the best and keep her adequately fueled for her busy days.
 “I don’t play into diet culture,” Rogers says.

 Rather, she asks herself, “How will I feel after I eat this?”
-One meal that never fails the after-effect test is her morning smoothie with Openfit’s Plant-Based Protein Shake.
+One meal that never fails the after-effect test is her morning smoothie with Openfit’s Plant-Based Nutrition Shake.

 6. She turns on music that sets the right mood.

 Rogers says this habit is small but powerful for her.
 She’ll ask her smart device to play music while she’s getting ready for a workout and it gets her in the mood to attack her sweat session.

 7. She sets an intention for each workout.

 No matter what, you should set a goal for your workout.
 She always does, even after a lifetime of being active.

 “Your intention for that workout may be to complete the workout without stopping, it might be to get deeper into your plié, it might be to hold your plank, it might be to get through a certain movement that really challenges you,” she says.

 Rogers will sometimes focus on a body part or increasing the intensity.
 No matter what the goal is, she always does her best to crush it then celebrates that progress.